-- a.
-Large rural compounds are only allowed on lots that meet the following conditions: - i.
+- Large rural compounds are only allowed on lots that meet the following conditions: - i.
 Lot is 10 acres or greater. - ii.
-Lot width is at least 500 feet along an existing thoroughfare. - A large rural compound may include up to 7 units, which may be located within any of the permitted building types or the connected farm. - c.
-The large rural compound must designate a primary building, behind which all additional buildings must be located, with the following exceptions: - When all buildings within the large rural compound are located 300 feet or more from the public thoroughfare. - ii.
-Farmstands may always front on a thoroughfare. - All buildings within a large rural compound must be located entirely within a circle 250 feet in radius.
-This circle defines the boundary of the large rural compound and must meet all district setbacks, except side setbacks must be 50ft min. - e.
-All land within the boundary of a large rural compound must be divided into building lots comprised of virtual lot lines, such that each building within the rural compound is located on a single building lot. - Virtual building lots within a large rural compound must be a minimum of 20 ft in width and have 10 ft minimum front, side, and rear setbacks to enable buildings that are located in closer proximity to abutting thoroughfares and to each other. - Building lots within a large rural compound must have frontage on an existing thoroughfare or a new public or private road. - h.
-The primary building within a large rural compound must front onto a public thoroughfare extant at the time of adoption of this Code unless it is located more than 300 feet from the primary thoroughfare, in which case it may instead front on a new public or private road.
+Lot width is at least 500 feet along an existing Public Road. - b.
+A large rural compound may include up to 7 units, which may be located within any of the permitted building types or the connected farm. - The large rural compound must designate a primary building, behind which all additional buildings must be located, with the following exceptions:

-- All additional buildings within the large rural compound must orient themselves perpendicular or parallel to the main primary building, except located more than 300 ft from the primary thoroughfare, in which case they may front on a new public or private - Single unit commercial and multi-unit commercial buildings must be set back at least 500 ft min from the frontage, 100 ft min side and rear setbacks.
-Frontage setback may be reduced to 250 ft min with the use of a Level 4 Natural Screen. - Work yards with material storage and long term equipment parking must be screened from any thoroughfare by buildings, a 25 ft deep Level 3 Natural Screen, or a fence between 6 ft and 8 ft tall, unless they are part of an active agricultural use. - Each large rural compound must have a maximum of one curb cut from a public thoroughfare andt be a minimum of 500 ft from any adjacent curb cut.
+- i.
+When all buildings within the large rural compound are located 300 feet or more from the Public Road. - ii.
+Farmstands may always front on a Public Road. - All buildings within a large rural compound must be located entirely within a circle 250 feet in radius.
+This circle defines the boundary of the large rural compound and must meet all district setbacks, except side setbacks must be 50ft min. - All land within the boundary of a large rural compound must be divided into building lots comprised of virtual lot lines, such that each building within the rural compound is located on a single building lot. - Virtual building lots within a large rural compound must be a minimum of 20 ft in width and have 10 ft minimum front, side, and rear setbacks to enable buildings that are located in closer proximity to abutting Public and Private Roads and to each other. - Building lots within a large rural compound must have frontage on an existing Public Road, or a new Public or Private road. - h.
+The primary building within a large rural compound must front onto a Public Road extant at the time of adoption of this Code unless it is located more than 300 feet from the primary Public Road, in which case it may instead front on a new Public or Private road. - All additional buildings within the large rural compound must orient themselves perpendicular or parallel to the main primary building, except located more than 300 ft from the primary Public Road, in which case they may front on a new Public or Private Road. - Single unit commercial and multi-unit commercial buildings must be set back at least 500 ft min from the frontage, 100 ft min side and rear setbacks.
+Frontage setback may be reduced to 250 ft min with the use of a Level 4 Natural Screen. - Work yards with material storage and long term equipment parking must be screened from any Public Road by buildings, a 25 ft deep Level 3 Natural Screen, or a fence between 6 ft and 8 ft tall, unless they are part of an active agricultural use. - Each large rural compound must have a maximum of one curb cut from a Public Road and be a minimum of 500 ft from any adjacent curb cut.